fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.p`: if `cfg.cv` is 'holdout', `p` is the fraction of test samples (default 0.1)
 - `cfg.stratify`: if 1, the class proportions are approximately preserved in each test fold (default 1)

 The total number of training and testing iterations is equal to `cfg.k * cfg.repeat`.
-The result returned by `ft_timelockstatistics` is an average of the metrics calculated for each test set.
+The result returned by `ft_timelockstatistics` is an average across the test folds.

+#### Exercise 1

+{% include markup/info %}
+What is the effect of setting k to a very large vs very small value?
+Why is it useful to repeat the cross-validation multiple times?
+{% include markup/end %}

 ## Classification across time ('when')

 Many neuroimaging datasets have a 3-D structure (trials x channels x time).
 Classification across time can help identify at which time point in a trial ('when') discriminative information shows up.
-To this end, classification is performed across trials, for each time point separately.
-The resulting metric (e.g. classification accuracy) can then be plotted as a function of time.
-To perform classification across time, we need to make sure that the time dimension preserved by not averaging the data over time.
-We can set `cfg.avgovertime = 'no'`, but since the default value is `'no'` we can also simply omit this parameter.
+To this end, classification is performed for each time point separately.
+First, we need to make sure that the time dimension is not averaged out.
+We can set `cfg.avgovertime = 'no'`, but since the default value is `'no'` we can simply omit this parameter.

     cfg = [] ;
     cfg.method      = 'mvpa';